 Working with a mental health professional with experience in treating these attachment style issues can effectively address anxious attachment styles.
 Therapeutic approaches that emphasize relationships, such as psychodynamic and emotion-focused therapy, can help you explore the root causes of your attachment anxiety and develop healthier adult attachment styles.

-maintain healthy relationships with others.
+Anxious attachment is a common psychological condition that can make it difficult to form and maintain healthy relationships with others.
 But the good news is that with effort and commitment, it is possible to overcome anxious attachment and develop healthier attachment patterns.

 Whether you choose to work with a mental health professional or practice self-help strategies on your own, the key is to take action and commit to the process of change.